HESA Shahed 136: First appearances

 On 13 September 2022, initial use of the Shahed 136 was indicated by photos of the remains of a drone inscribed with Герань-2-2, operated by Russian forces.
 According to Rodion Kulahin, the Ukrainian artillery commander of the 92nd Brigade, Shahed 136 drones destroyed four howitzers and two BTRs during the Kharkiv counter-offensive.

-On 23 September, further use of the drones was recorded in Odesa, where videos of their flyover and subsequent impact were uploaded on various Telegram channels.
+On 23 September, further use of the drones was recorded in Odesa, where videos of their flyover and impact were uploaded on Telegram channels.
 Notably, the drones were audibly engaged with small arms fire, which did not seem to have shot down any of the aircraft.
 On 25 September, videos posted on social media shows intensified use of the drone by the Russian forces around Odesa and Dnipro cities.
 This time, along with small arms, some form of anti-aircraft rotary cannon was employed, along with surface-to-air missiles, downing at least one Geran-2.
 A number of the drones were able to hit unknown targets, although there are claims the Ukrainian Navy Headquarters in Odesa was hit.

 On 5 October 2022, a Geran-2 struck barracks hosting soldiers from the 72nd Mechanized Brigade in Bila Tserkva.
 Ukrainian soldiers said they can be heard from several kilometers away and are vulnerable to small arms fire.
 Ukrainian sources stated they deployed MiG-29 fighter aircraft to shoot down these drones with success, and that they used a similar strategy to shoot down cruise missiles such as the Kalibr.
-However, on 13 October 2022, a Ukrainian MiG-29 crashed in Vinnytsia while attempting to shoot down a Geran-2.
+On 13 October 2022, a Ukrainian MiG-29 crashed in Vinnytsia while attempting to shoot down a Geran-2.
 According to Ukrainian sources, the drone detonated near the jet and shrapnel struck the cockpit which forced the pilot to eject.